 When you are traveling on Manali Leh Highway, you plan to stay overnight at Manali and Jispa / Keylong.
 Both of these places cannot help you acclimatize to such a high altitude of Tso Moriri (4500 Mtrs).

-Hence, with the body which is not acclimatized, sleeping at such high altitude can cause the severe health issues.
-Keep in mind, it is a remote place in Ladakh and any major medical help required will be far away in Leh.
+Hence, with the body which is not acclimatized, sleeping at such high altitude can cause severe health issues.
+Keep in mind; it is a remote place in Ladakh and any major medical help required will be far away in Leh.

-You also need permits to visit Tso Moriri lake which can be stamped in Leh after paying the respective fees of online permit copies.
+You also need permits to visit Tso Moriri lake, which you can get stamped in Leh after paying the respective fees of online permit copies.
 So, you will need someone to deliver these permits in advance.

 Finally, if you are traveling by outside Leh rented a taxi or outside Leh rented bike, you will not be allowed for sightseeing in Ladakh including Tso Moriri.